dydxprotocol/v4-documentation/pages/validators/full_node_streaming.md

 This feature can be enabled via a command line flag (`--grpc-streaming-enabled=true`) when starting your full node.
 This feature can only be used on non validating full nodes and when grpc is also enabled.

-Further, please ensure your full node binary is `v3.0.1`, or `v4.0.1` when it becomes mandatory on April 8, 2024 (subject to governance vote).

 ## Consuming the gRPC Stream

 To follow along with [Google's documentation on gRPC streaming clients](https://grpc.io/docs/languages/go/basics/#client):